ericpriceco/ericpriceco.github.io/_posts/2014-06-13-create-jekyll-blog-part2.md

 {% raw %}{% for post in site.posts limit: 2 %}{% endraw %}
 ```

 These lines are self explanatory.
 The post.url and post.title variables grab the link and title of each post.
 On the post.content line, I added a filter to remove any HTML from the post and limit the snippet to 45 words.
-Removing the HTML ensures the formatting looks how I want it to on the hopepage.
+Removing the HTML ensures the formatting looks how I want it to on the home-page.
 You can wrap these variables in any HTML markup for styling and formatting.

 ```
 {% raw %}